randolphcyg/gowireshark/README.md

    - The native printing protocol tree interface`proto_tree_print`contains descriptive values, while the protocol JSON output interface`write_json_proto_tree`does not contain descriptive values, which can be improved by borrowing the implementation logic`proto_tree_print_node`of the former;
    - The modified interface`GetSpecificFrameProtoTreeInJson`parameter`isDescriptive`,corresponds to the`descriptive`parameter of the c interface`proto_tree_in_json`;
-     Set to `false` to have no descriptive value for the field, and set to `true` for the field with a descriptive value;
+     Set to `WithDescriptive(false)` to have no descriptive value for the field, and set to `WithDescriptive(true)` for the field with a descriptive value;
    - Refer to`proto_item_fill_label`in`proto.h`:
        ```c
        /** Fill given label_str with a simple string representation of field.